compulim/experiment-accessibility-quirks/README.md

 Tested on Edge + Windows Narrator.

+(Need test on VoiceOver + Safari)

 ### Findings

-Live region with `aria-relevant="additions"` will only look at the last element in the container.
-It should also applies to when `aria-relevant` is not present or is presented with other token, such as `"additions text"`.
+Live region with `aria-relevant="additions"` will only look at the last element in the container (elements appended).
+When elements are prepended or inserted, AT ignored it.

 ### Tests